HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/Progressive Overload.md

 - Much needed for a promotion/ CV Update/ Interviews
 - Just start it right when a challenge arises, then document it along the way
 - Focus more on the IMPACT (especially ***meaningful*** ones) rather than the output just for the sake of getting something done.
+Explain your trajectory/decisions **in terms of the value** you bring to others.
+You need to make it clear it’s not about you; it’s more about the value you bring.
 - Have the STAR method as your guidelines (master the Art of Storytelling)
 - Update every month/quarter
 - Make a summary of **highest-impact** checkpoint - the works that you're most proud of, after a year of working (or before switching to a new company)
-- Make YOUR achievements sound like they're bringing a meaningful change for your team/company/community (i.e. if you have time, try to write a dramatic STORY and then spar it it casual conversations)
+- Make YOUR achievements sound like they're bringing a meaningful change for your team/company/community (i.e. if you have time, try to write a dramatic, intriguing STORY - the one with ups and downs, how you handle unexpected situations and make good use of opportunities - then spar it it in casual conversations)
+> If you can connect the dots between your past, present, and future; identify the underlying themes in your career trajectory; and explain the **unique** value you can bring to your new endeavor, you’re winning.
 ---

 ### FPT